Skip to main content

 It is normal for a baby to pass dark green, sticky meconium in the hours immediately after birth.
 It is also common for the amniotic fluid, which drains from the mother in labour after her waters break, to be discoloured or ‘stained’ with meconium.

-What happens when meconium is a sign of fetal distress?
+Is meconium a sign of fetal distress?

-If dark green or black, thick or lumpy meconium drains from the mother after her membranes are ruptured (waters broken) this should warn the midwives that the unborn baby might be suffering from distress.
-This means that the labour and delivery must be monitored and managed carefully to avoid injury to the baby.
+Meconium can be a sign of fetal distress.
+If dark green or black, thick or lumpy meconium drains from the mother after her waters are broken in labour this should warn the midwives that the unborn baby might be suffering from distress.

 • continuous electronic monitoring of the fetal heart rate and maternal contractions by cardiotocograph (CTG);